nicedreams/rsyncsnap/README.md

 # rsyncsnap - Rsync Incremental Backups

-Bash script that uses rsync to create multiple incremental hard link snapshots of single or multiple directories to local or remote ssh destination.
+Bash script that uses rsync to create multiple incremental hard link snapshots of single/multiple directories to local/remote destination.

 ----------------------------------------------------------------------------------

 ## Features

-- Creates date/time stamped folders every backup making it easier to find files for restore.
+- Creates date/time stamped folders every backup.
 - Can perform push or pull backups.
-Does push on default.
-Use --pull and --sudo for pull backups.
 - Can create and store backup snapshots on local machine or remote server using ssh.
 - Snapshots are Samba `vfs_shadow_copy2` compatible with Windows Previous Versions.
 - Uses updated soft link to most current backup within backup directory to keep track of previous snapshot.